gpivaro/sqlalchemy-challenge/README.md

 ### Temperature Analysis I

+* Choose a start date and end date for the trip (make sure that the vacation range is approximately 3-15 days total).

 * The notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.